 The main reason to consider Bio Jesus as a strain for Alzheimer’s patients is its enormous THC content.
 The high potency should harness the amyloid-inhibiting power of THC, while the psychedelic effect alleviates symptoms of the disease.
 Users report that Bio Jesus works quickly, and its analgesic effects are profound.
 It is a harsh smoke, so you are better off enjoying it with a vaporizer.

 4 – Green Crack (An Invigorating Marijuana Strain)

 Don’t be misled by the name – Green Crack is a pure marijuana strain and is indica dominant (75%).
-Its THC content ranges from a moderate 13% to a potent 25%, so make sure you know how strong your strain is.
+Its THC content ranges from a moderate 13% to a potent 25%, so make sure you know how strong your Green Crack plant is.
 It is a cross of Sweet Leaf Indica and Skunk #1.
 There are rumors which suggest that Snoop Dogg renamed the strain after it was initially called Green Kush.

-Today, Green Crack is one of the most famous marijuana strains on the market due to the potent head-high it produces.
+Today, Green Crack is one of the most famous marijuana strains on the market due to the potent head high it produces.
 It is the perfect morning smoke, because while the cerebral effects boost your mood, it also provides you with an energy boost, and you don’t have to worry about a body high dragging you to the couch.
 Indeed, many Green Crack users say they have replaced their morning cup of coffee with it!

 5 – Acapulco Gold (This Marijuana Strain Won’t Drive You Loco!)